 - Ask customers how they heard about you.

-Hotel attribution is much more complex than that, but this is a good start.
+Hotel attribution is much more complicated than that, but this is a good start.
 It will get you to focus on what it is that is important to your business.
-Once you have this information down, you can begin to look for services that meet your particular need.
+Once you have this information down, you can begin to look for services that meet your particular needs.
 If you find that social converts well, then you could start looking for an agency that can manage the social media for your hotel.
 The same can be said of paid search, print marketing, or SEO.
 Knowing about attribution can help you make the right decisions for your hotel going forward.